mjdecker/mjdecker.github.io/_labs/software-testing/metrics.md

 * This command will find all if-statements
 * Try wrapping the XPath with count: `"count(xpath-goes-here)"`
 * Adapt this for: `src:for`, `src:while`, and `src:case`
-* Calculate Cyclomatic Complexity for the provided XML file and report on Canvas
+* Calculate Cyclomatic Complexity for the provided XML file and report in *results.txt*
 * Compare to running on `cyclomatic.sh` (`bash cyclomatic.sh filename`)

 # Halstead